osisoft/Edge-Data-Store-Docs/content/sds/views/get-started-with-stream-views.md

 # Get started with SdsStreamViews

 To work with stream views, you first need to have types, streams, and streams data defined.
 The following is  simplified procedure for working with a stream view.
-For code examples, see [Work with SdsStreamViews outside of .NET framework](#work-with-sdsstreamviews-outside-of-net-framework) and [Work with SdsStreamViews in .NET framework](#work-with-sdsstreamviews-in-net-framework) below.
+For code examples, see [Work with SdsStreamViews outside of .NET framework](xref:IndexesOutsideDotNet) and [Work with SdsStreamViews in .NET framework](xref:IndexesInDotNet).

 1. Create a type that will be the source type.